cha0s/shrub/README.md

 * Get yourself a clone: `$ git clone git://github.com/cha0s/angular-shrub.git`

-* Get in the new directory and then `$ scripts/good-to-go`.
+* Get in the new directory and then the usual `npm install`, followed by `$ scripts/good-to-go`.
 This script will return 0 if the project builds, and the tests run successfully.
 In other words, you can easily wire it up in a pre-commit hook.

 * You will need to create a settings file.
 Copy config/settings-default.json to config/settings.json